ETH-DISCO/blap/README.md

 To install all the dependencies run `poetry install` in the main directory.

 ## Get The Model

+You can find the checkpoint of our model on [Huggingface](https://huggingface.co/Tino3141/blap/tree/main).

 ## Run The Model
 Loading the Model